 Read this post to learn about anti-theft travel accessories, like a bra stash and neck pouch.

 As well as packing more appropriately one of the most important lessons I have learnt is to not get lazy.
 No matter how hung-over you are or how comfortable you feel if you start to act careless with your possessions someone will notice.

 On the day I was mugged I had my handbag hanging over the shoulder closest to the road.
 This made me an easy target, which is why my possessions were taken and no one else’s.
 From that point on I ensured that my bag was fastened securely over my body and I walked away from the road.

-For extra precaution, try using anti-theft travel shoulder bags like these.
+For extra precaution, try using anti-theft travel bags like these.

-The biggest thing I learnt from this experience is that everything is replaceable.
-I came out feeling stronger; knowing I had learnt a few valuable lessons and also knowing that I could carry on traveling once everything was sorted.
+The biggest thing I learned from this experience is that everything is replaceable.
+I came out feeling stronger; knowing I’d learned a few valuable lessons and also that I could carry on traveling once everything was sorted.

-While theft isn’t 100% avoidable you can definitely take precautions to avoid it.
+While theft isn’t 100% avoidable, you can take smart precautions to avoid it as much as possible.

 Do you have any travel safety tips to share?
 Please comment below!

 - Best Travel Shoulder Bags for Women – Cross Body Purses

 - Will these Safe Travel Essentials Protect You?